NAME

 Set the scenario:

-- For online students, create the breakout rooms at this point.
+Note: For online courses, move students into breakout rooms at this stage.

-- Each group shares their survival plan to the whole class.
+Presentations: Each group presents their survival strategy to the entire class.

 ADAPTATIONS/TIPS